Sale expects 'fun time' vs. former teammates

 Sale, 28, had plenty of good times with the White Sox, including five All-Star Game selections and four top-five finishes in the American League Cy Young Award voting.
 But Chicago didn't make the playoffs with Sale, and with the organization committed to a full-scale rebuild, the time came for both sides to move on.

-But Sale's tenure with the White Sox wasn't without controversy.
+Sale's tenure with the White Sox, however, wasn't without controversy.
 Last season, in particular, he was involved in two disputes with management.
-In spring training, he led the players in opposition of first baseman Drake LaRoche's son not being allowed in the clubhouse as frequently as before.
+In spring training, he led the players in opposition of first baseman Adam LaRoche's son not being allowed in the clubhouse as frequently as before.
 And during the season, he cut up a set of throwback uniforms before a game because he didn't find them comfortable.

 Sale didn't address those incidents directly but labeled them "blips on the radar amongst a lot of really good times."